 Why does it sometimes take days or weeks to get someone from the emergency room to an inpatient unit?
 CCMH makes the decision whether to hospitalize a person or safety plan them back home within three hours of the time we are contacted by the emergency room.
 However, psychiatric units do not have to accept patients for whom we request admission.
 They can deny our request for any reason.
 The most common reasons they give us are: no bed space, the case is too acute, the unit environment is not appropriate, and the person has serious physical health problems that cannot be managed on the unit.

 Why don’t you place people in Wisconsin hospitals?
 This can most easily happen if the person seeking admission has private insurance and is seeking voluntary treatment.
 If someone is being hospitalized involuntarily, which is most of the people CCMH hospitalizes, law enforcement is not able to transport a person across state lines without an agreement with the counties in Wisconsin.
 In addition, the lawyers and psychiatrists involved in these cases must be licensed in both Michigan and Wisconsin.
 For these and other reasons, CCMH is usually limited to searching for beds in Michigan hospitals.

 Why does local law enforcement have to transport people to these hospitals?
+This is a huge burden on them and takes resources away from the community.
 Michigan law is very detailed regarding involuntary psychiatric admission, and it describes the process for transporting patients to inpatient units.